Updated Jun 18, 2026§ For Everyday Items

 Can you use a Google Find Hub tracker with an iPhone?

 Not through the native Find Hub app, which is Android-only.
 However, dual-network trackers offer a workaround.
-Chipolo Pop can be registered to Find My instead of Find Hub, and the iPhone sees it normally.
-Pebblebee Clip 5 runs both networks simultaneously, appearing in both Find My and Find Hub apps at once without any changes from either user.
+Chipolo Pop or Pebblebee Clip 5 can be registered to Find My instead of Find Hub, and the iPhone sees it normally.
+Each physical tracker still uses one network per setup; switching networks requires a factory reset and re-pair.

 Which Google Find Hub tracker has the longest battery life?

-Pebblebee Clip 5 lasts approximately 12 months per USB-C charge.
-Chipolo Pop and Moto Tag use CR2032 replaceable batteries rated at roughly 1 year each.
-Annual cost of ownership is comparable across all three: a CR2032 costs around $3, and charging the Pebblebee once a year requires nothing more than a USB-C cable.
+The Moto Tag 2 has the longest rated life at about 500 days (roughly 16 months) on a replaceable CR2032.
+Pebblebee Clip 5 and Halo last approximately 12 months per USB-C charge, while Chipolo Pop and the original Moto Tag use CR2032 cells rated at roughly 1 year.
+Annual cost of ownership is comparable: a CR2032 costs around $3, and charging the Pebblebee models once a year needs only a USB-C cable.

 Are there any new Google Find Hub trackers coming in 2026?